 You can listen here

-I am sure we all know someone who lives alone, is retired, is withdrawing from community life.
+I'm confident we all know someone who lives alone, is retired or withdrawing from community life.

-To promote the use of 100% natural yarn in the production of my award winning wool scarf.
+To promote the use of 100% natural wool in the production of our award winning scarf.

 To use recycled/recyclable packaging.

-To use reusable jute bags as an alternative to plastic or paper.
+To use reusable jute sacks as an alternative to plastic or paper.

 To use Cork Leather as an ethical alternative to animal leather on all of my outdoor country clothing.

-To reduce our environmental footprint through supporting British business.
+To reduce our environmental footprint through supporting British business whenever we can.

-With the introduction of an outdoor country clothing range I will ensure ethical working practice in the manufacturing process, sourcing organic cotton using environmentally friendly water based inks as a printing solution.
+With the introduction of an outdoor country clothing line I will ensure ethical working practice in the manufacturing process and source organic cotton for the garments.